 SpaceX ready for listing, largest IPO in history

 Small investors have bid more than $70 billion for the stock, which is to be listed on the Nasdaq Stock Exchange in New York.
-To that will be added all bids from about 1,000 institutional investors, Bloomberg reports.
+Added to that will be bids from about 1,000 institutional investors, Bloomberg reports.

-In an early summary, before SpaceX had closed the subscription window, there had been just over four bids per share, Bloomberg said.
+In an early tally, before SpaceX closed subscription for the stock, the news agency reported there had been just over four bids per share.

 In the IPO, SpaceX - whose full name is Space Exploration Technologies Corp - is issuing 555.6 million shares at $135 per share.
-This will raise $75 billion in new capital for the company, which, in addition to space transportation sales, also includes the Starlink satellite business, the social network X (formerly Twitter), and the AI service Grok.
+This will raise $75 billion in new capital for the company, which, in addition to selling space transportation, includes the Starlink satellite business, the social network X (formerly Twitter) and the AI service Grok.

 OpenAI and Anthropic on the way